bain-cs110/bain-cs110.github.io/pages/syllabus.md

 When we assign a pre-recorded lecture, students *must* watch the video before coming to lecture.
 Organizationally, some topics/modules span multiple lectures.

 ### Tutorial / Study Groups
 The best way to learn how to program is by writing lots of programs.
 To facilitate this, and to provide a more close-knit learning setting within the context of our larger class, you will each take part in weekly tutorial sessions with one of our Peer Mentors (PMs).
-You will sign up for a Tutorial Group at the end of the first week of class and then, each Wednesday of the quarter, you'll come to class and complete a tutorial with that group and the guidance of a PM/TA.
+You will sign up for a Tutorial Group at the end of the first week of class and then, each week of the quarter, you'll work with your group to complete a tutorial under the guidance of a PM/TA.

 By completing the tutorials, you will become familiar with the types of strategies you might use to approach problems (which will be closely related to the homework / projects), push you to write lots of programs, and help you assess what you know and don't know so that you can know when to ask for more help in lecture or in office hours.